inloop/easygcm/README.md

 This library is based on sample client code provided by Android documentation at http://developer.android.com/google/gcm/client.html and https://code.google.com/p/gcm/

 It includes all the common code from the sample including AndroidManifest.xml that is automatically merged into your application.
 Also content of sample's DemoActivity is included in this library extracted in GcmHelper class.
+This library further improves original sample client in several ways, see [changelog](https://github.com/inloop/easygcm/blob/master/CHANGELOG.md).

 ### How to use:

-**WARNING** Current stable versions (1.2.x) on Maven Central contain bug and will not work properly.
-We have a fix, meanwhile please use version 1.3.0-SNAPSHOT from Sonatype snapshots repository.

-* add this to your build.gradle: `compile 'eu.inloop:easygcm:1.3.0-SNAPSHOT@aar'`
+* add this to your build.gradle: `compile 'eu.inloop:easygcm:1.3.0@aar'`
 * in your `Application` implement [GcmListener](http://github.com/inloop/easygcm/blob/master/easygcm/src/main/java/eu/inloop/easygcm/GcmListener.java) interface with two methods:
  * `onMessage()` (don't forget to call wakeLockRelease.release() after you are done)
  * `sendRegistrationIdToBackend()`